 Those bouts of loneliness happen to us all, and even the most experienced solo traveller is telling a little white lie if they say that they don’t feel it every now and again, especially if they’ve been on the road a while.
 Having fleeting relationships on the road whether romantic or as new-found friends can make you feel even lonelier when you have to part as people move on.

-Being so far away from family and friends, it’s natural to get a bit homesick so next time you feel a bit down, try one of the following:
+Being so far away from family and friends, it’s natural to get a bit homesick when you travel solo.
+Next time you feel a bit down, try one of the following.

 Before You Go